 Miguel Heras Castro

 Javier González Fraga has served as a Director of the Board since 2017.
-Mr. González Fraga has served as the Chairman of Banco de la Nación Argentina since 2017.
+Mr. González Fraga served as Chairman of Banco de la Nación Argentina from 2017 to 2019.
 He was a candidate for Vice President of Argentina in 2011.
-Mr. González Fraga served as Chairman of the Central Bank of Argentina on two occassions between 1989 and 1991, and as Vice President of the Buenos Aires Stock Exchange from 1994 to 1999.
+Mr. González Fraga served as Chairman of the Central Bank of Argentina on two occasions between 1989 and 1991, and as Vice President of the Buenos Aires Stock Exchange from 1994 to 1999.
 Mr. González Fraga was a Director of the Argentine Institute of Capital Markets from 1992 to 1999 and a member of the Board of Public Companies in Argentina in 1987.
 In 1998, Mr. González Fraga was recognized by Konex as Best SMES Entrepreneur of the Decade, in his capacity as Founder of the dairy company La Salamandra S.A., Argentina.
-He was Professor at UCA Pontificia Universidad Católica Argentina from 1973 to 2000.
+He was a Professor at UCA Pontificia Universidad Católica Argentina from 1973 to 2000.

 João Carlos de Nóbrega Pecego has served as a Director of the Board since 2010.
 Mr. Pecego has served as Chief Executive Officer of Banco Patagonia, Argentina since 2014.
 Mr. Pecego has also served as Vice President of GPAT Compañía Financiera since 2016, Director of Patagonia Valores since 2011, Director of Banco Patagonia Uruguay since 2011 and Director of ABA, Asociación de Bancos Argentinos since 2018.
 Mr. Pecego was President of Grupo Brazil from 2015 to 2017 and Director of Visa Argentina from 2012 to 2017 and Director of ADEBA, Asociación de Bancos Argentinos from 2014 to 2018.
 Mr. Pecego was also Vice President of Banco Patagonia, Argentina, from 2011 to 2014.
 He has been employed by Banco do Brazil in various capacities since 1978, holding the positions of Manager of the main agencies in the State of São Paulo, Commercial Superintendent in the South Region of Brazil, Executive Manager responsible for Projects and Corporate Financing and Regional General Director – Head of Latin America of Banco do Brazil based in Argentina from 2009 to 2011.